Left- and right-hand traffic: Europe

 In a study of the ancient traffic system of Pompeii, Eric Poehler was able to show that drivers of carts drove in the middle of the road whenever possible.
 This was the case even on roads wide enough for two lanes.
 The wear marks on the kerbstones, however, prove that when there were two lanes of traffic, and the volume of traffic made it necessary to divide the lanes, the drivers always drove on the right-hand side.
 These considerations can also be demonstrated in the archaeological findings of other cities in the Roman Empire.

 One of the first references in England to requiring traffic direction was an order by the London Court of Aldermen in 1669, requiring a man to be posted on London Bridge to ensure that "all cartes going to keep on the one side and all cartes coming to keep on the other side".
-It was later legislated as the London Bridge Act 1765 (29 Geo.
-II c.
+It was later legislated as the London Bridge Act 1756 (29 Geo.
+2 c.
 40), which required that "all carriages passing over the said bridge from London shall go on the east side thereof" – those going south to remain on the east, i.e. the left-hand side by direction of travel.
 This may represent the first statutory requirement for LHT.

-In the Kingdom of Ireland, a law of 1793 (1793 [33 Geo.
-3] c.
-56) provided a ten-shilling fine to anyone not driving or riding on the left side of the road within the county of the city of Dublin, and required the local road overseers to erect written or printed notices informing road users of the law.
-The Road in Down and Antrim Act of 1798 (1798 [38 Geo.
-3] c.
-28) required drivers on the road from Dublin to Donadea to keep to the left.
+In the Kingdom of Ireland, a law of 1793 (33 Geo.
+3. c.
+56 (I)) provided a ten-shilling fine to anyone not driving or riding on the left side of the road within the county of the city of Dublin, and required the local road overseers to erect written or printed notices informing road users of the law.
+The Road in Down and Antrim Act 1798 (38 Geo.
+3. c.
+28 (I)) required drivers on the road from Dublin to Donadea to keep to the left.
 This time, the punishment was ten shillings if the offender was not the owner of the vehicle, or one Irish pound (twenty shillings) if he/she was.
-The Grand Juries (Ireland) Act 1836 mandated LHT for the whole country, violators to be fined up to five shillings and imprisoned in default for up to one month.
+The Grand Juries (Ireland) Act 1836 (6 & 7 Will.
+4 c.
+116) mandated LHT for the whole country, violators to be fined up to five shillings and imprisoned in default for up to one month.